How To Monetize Social Media: A Step by Step Guide

 - Drive conversations.
 Make sure your community is lively and people interact with each other.

 - Post regularly.
 The aim is to be available on the newsfeed of those who regularly engage with you.
-With the latest newsfeed algorithm update, value of viral reach increased significantly.
+With the latest news feed algorithm update, the value of viral reach increased significantly.

 - Avoid sharing or posting random things just to increase likes.
 Random followers offer no value in the long run.
 Irrelevant, but funny/interesting posts will ruin the identity of your brand eventually.